By Meade Gougeon — GBI Founder

 As Bram Dally describes, the 505 class sailboats saw the same phenomena.
 The Lindsey/Tuttle-built boats of 20 years ago, which used wood core with epoxy and Kevlar for decks and seat tanks are still competitive.
 Dally’s experience and understanding of this subtle but important feature of wood’s resistance to stiffness loss led him to choose wood as a safe bet for his Swift Solo project.
 The result is not only a stiff, strong, and long-lasting structure, but also a beautiful and highly successful sailing machine.

 Not everyone can afford to pay for the labor hours involved to make such beautiful boats.
 The only real problem with wood is that it can be a labor-intensive material if not used appropriately.
-Fortunately, wood can be married with other materials such as S-glass, carbon, and even Kevlar™ fibers in matrix with strong epoxies in cost effective ways that have the potential to produce superior results.
-Wood may not be cost effective or even needed in some areas of a boat; it is up to the engineer on the project (professional or otherwise) to determine anticipated loads.
+Fortunately, wood can be married with other materials such as S-glass, carbon, and even Kevlar™ fibers in a matrix with strong epoxies in cost-effective ways that have the potential to produce superior results.
+Wood may not be cost-effective or even needed in some areas of a boat; it is up to the engineer on the project (professional or otherwise) to determine anticipated loads.
 But even this knowledge is of little help without anticipated material performance data.
 Unfortunately, this type of information, especially fatigue-related cyclic data that affect stiffness, is really hard to come by.

 Bram Dally is searching for data to determine which panels are best able to maintain their original stiffness in order to make a great little sailboat that is both light and long-lasting.
 Gougeon Brothers, Inc. believes this is a worthy goal, one we are happy to support.
 At the end of this combined research investigation, we will make the results available for others interested in designing and building similar structures.